 When do you measure impact?

-Plan an evaluation and impact analysis at the start of your project or activity whenever possible.
-This allows you to place impact at the core of what you do.
-But evaluation and impact are not the same.
-An impact-driven approach from the beginning of your project can help you and your team with project communication, audience engagement, and, of course, setting up your data collection plans and workflows.
+You plan an evaluation and impact analysis at the start of your project or activity wherever possible.
+This way, you can place impact at the center of what you do.
+However, evaluation and impact are not the same.
+An impact-driven approach from the beginning of your project can help you and your team with project communication, audience engagement, and of course, setting up your data collection plans and workflows.
 The earlier you start, the more you gain.

 Preparation for this module

 Think about what you want to learn and why.
 What do you want to use it for?
-And with whom will you work on this?
+And with whom will you work on it?
 Will you take a light approach, or can you invest a lot of time, energy, and money?
-Additionally, it is important to note what exactly you want to know.
-Formulate research or evaluation questions to better articulate your findings and conclusions and to stay on track while collecting data.
+Additionally, it is important to note exactly what you want to know.
+Formulate research or evaluation questions to better articulate your findings and conclusions and stay on track during data collection.

 You are now ready for the first step.
 Download the worksheets; on the first worksheet, you can immediately write down your research questions.

-Are you conducting impact research?
-Ensure an ethical approach that guarantees the privacy of your audience and protects their data.
-Read more about data privacy and data ethics.
+Are you conducting an impact study?
+Ensure an ethical approach that guarantees your audience's privacy and protects their data.
+Learn more about data privacy and data ethics.

 Step 1: Determine who your audience is

 Who do you want to reach with your activities?
 And for whom do you want to create and measure change?
-Your direct audience is the audience for whom you bring about (positive) change directly.
-Your indirect audience may experience a positive change because your activity influenced someone they care about or added value because your activity exists.
-It is challenging to measure change for everyone, so you will need to set priorities.
-Use the diagram on worksheet 2.
+Your direct audience is the group for whom you bring about (positive) change directly.
+Your indirect audience may experience positive change because your activity influenced someone they care about or added value because your activity exists.
+It is challenging to measure change for everyone, so you will need to prioritize.
+Use the diagram on worksheet 2 for this.

-Step 2: Determine what impact you want to make
+Step 2: Consider the impact you want to make

-As a team, consider impact as the big long-term goal that gives meaning and purpose to your work, as the driving force.
+As a team, view impact as the significant long-term goal that gives meaning and purpose to your work, as the driving force.
 For example, the mission of an organization for a more tolerant and inclusive society or a more robust local economy.
 Impact is something:

-• That drives your organization or work (like a mission statement or vision)
+- That drives your organization or work (like the mission statement or vision)

-• That cannot be achieved tomorrow and may take a long time to work towards
+- That cannot be realized tomorrow and may take a long time to achieve

 It is now time to draft an impact statement.
 Continue with worksheet 3 and add your impact statement to the Change Pathway.

 Outcomes are changes experienced by your audience, not activities you perform or results.
-So, create a plan for the outcomes you want to achieve and the indicators you can measure.
-Think about what your audience might think, feel, or do.
+So, develop a plan for the outcomes you want to create and the indicators you can measure.
+Consider what your audience might think, feel, or do.
 Organize a brainstorming session or group workshop and map out the short- and long-term outcomes for your audience.
-Don’t forget the connections between these two types of outcomes.
+Don't forget the connections between these two types of outcomes.

 Some things are always more important than others, and you cannot measure everything, nor should you try.
 Determine what you want to achieve and then identify which changes experienced by your audience are the most important to measure.

-Once you have determined which outcomes are the most important, it’s time to think about how you can measure them.
-Indicators are the benchmarks that allow you to determine whether a specific outcome has occurred.
+Once you have identified the most important outcomes, it's time to think about how to measure them.
+Indicators are the benchmarks that help you determine whether a particular outcome has occurred.

 Indicators can be subjective (a self-reported experience) or objective (an objectively obtained measurement).
 A combination of these two is a good idea if you want to determine whether change has occurred.

-The final step in your Change Pathway is to map your outputs.
-Outputs allow you to express your project in numbers.
+The final step in your Change Pathway is to map out your outputs.
+Outputs allow you to quantify your project.

-Use worksheet 4 to map out the components above.
+Use worksheet 4 to map out the above components.

 Step 4: Collect your data